Prolapse (band): Cult following

 The final Prolapse LP was Ghosts of Dead Aeroplanes, released in 1999, after which the group drifted apart.
 As of 2005, Mick Derrick was working as an archaeologist in Norway, Pat Marsden lived in nearby Denmark, drummer Tim played in MJ Hibbett & The Validators, Linda Steelyard was a reporter for the Leicester Mercury and David Jeffreys was a professor of art at Savannah College of Art and Design.

 In January 2015, Prolapse reformed to play a series of live dates.
 The band also performed with Scottish post-rock group Mogwai.
 These were followed by digital re-releases of much of their back catalogue, including a planned "deluxe edition" of their first album "Pointless Walks to Dismal Places" on Optic Nerve.

 In 2019, the band released The Flex E.P., which contained previously unreleased material that had been recorded by the band during their active years.
 In 2022, Prolapse reformed to complete a short UK tour and posted on their Bandcamp PRE 010: Prolapse – John Peel session 20.08.94 and PRE 011: Prolapse – John Peel session 08.04.97, which contained recordings from the band's work with John Peel.

+In 2025, the band returned with their first new material since 1999, with the download single 'On the Quarter Days' with an album due to follow later in the year.
+The band's fifth studio album, I Wonder When They're Going to Destroy Your Face, was released on 29 August 2025, via Tapete Records.